noahbenson/jekyll-now/_posts/2018-05-14-HCP-Retinotopy.md

    ```bash
    > python -m neuropythy atlas --verbose <subject ID>
    ```

-   Note that in this case, you will need to have your `SUBJECTS_DIR` environment variable set to your FreeSurfer subjects directory, or you must provide a full path instead of a subject ID..
+Note that in both cases, you will need to have your `SUBJECTS_DIR` environment variable set to your FreeSurfer subjects directory; in the latter case you can alternately provide an absolute or relative path the the subject's directory in places of the subject ID.

-See also [this page]({{site.baseurl}}/Retinotopy-Tutorial/) for further details about retinotopic atlases and retinotopy in general.
+See also [this page]({{site.baseurl}}/Retinotopy-Tutorial/) for further details about retinotopic atlases and retinotopy in general as well as [this page]({{site.baseurl}}}/HCP-and-Neuropythy) for more information on interacting with the HCP data using the neuropythy.

 ## The VSS 2018 Poster